haothitran/KlazCombatStatus/README.md

 A World of Warcraft add-on to display a text indicator for when player's combat status changes.

 There are no in-game options.
-Settings are hard-coded and can be changed by accessing the file `Config.lua` and editing values.
+Settings are hard-coded.

 ## Installation